Budibase/budibase/charts/budibase/README.md

 - Kubernetes 1.4+
 - A storage controller (if you want to use persistent storage)
 - An ingress controller (if you want to define an `Ingress` resource)
+- `metrics-server` (if you want to make use of horizontal pod autoscaling)

 ## Chart dependencies